Skip to main content

 EFSA’s task is to review the available scientific publications and possibly other sources to provide a sound scientific basis for future legislative proposals as well as operational guidance.

-In line with EFSA’s commitment to openness and transparency, and in response to the growing public attention around animal welfare, EFSA is planning to engage with the interested parties throughout the risk analysis process concerning the welfare of Equidae.
+In line with EFSA’s commitment to openness and transparency, and in response to the growing public attention around animal welfare, EFSA has engaged with the interested parties throughout the risk analysis process concerning the welfare of Equidae.
 EFSA will proactively keep the stakeholders who have registered for this meeting informed of any future engagement opportunities regarding the mandate.

 Scope and objectives

-The aim of this technical meeting is to set the scene for an open and regular dialogue between EFSA and stakeholders from the early stages of the risk assessment.
-Stakeholders will have the opportunity to learn about EFSA’s work on animal welfare and to engage in a technical discussion on the challenges and opportunities around this mandate, focussing on the available data and data sources that will inform EFSA's scientific advice.
+The aim of this technical meeting was to set the scene for an open and regular dialogue between EFSA and stakeholders from the early stages of the risk assessment.
+Stakeholders had the opportunity to learn about EFSA’s work on animal welfare and to engage in a technical discussion on the challenges and opportunities around this mandate, focussing on the available data and data sources that will inform EFSA's scientific advice.

-To ensure a fruitful discussion on all the aspects and species covered by the mandate, EFSA will tailor the programme to include perspectives from stakeholder organisations that have expressed their interest in participating in the meeting (see draft agenda).
-Stakeholders wishing to contribute with a presentation during the allocated time slots are encouraged to indicate their interest via the registration form.
+To ensure a fruitful discussion on all the aspects and species covered by the mandate, EFSA tailored the programme to include perspectives from stakeholder organisations that expressed their interest in participating in the meeting.

-EFSA reserves the right to screen and prioritise the requests to deliver a presentation to ensure a balanced representation of the different views in the programme.
+EFSA reserved the right to screen and prioritise the requests to deliver a presentation to ensure a balanced representation of the different views in the programme.

-The event is open to any stakeholder with expertise and an interest in the topic.
-To ensure effective dialogue and foster interaction, participation is limited to a maximum of 60 participants.
-If the number of registrations exceeds the maximum attendance, EFSA will give priority to registrations ensuring a balanced representation of the various fields of expertise, stakeholder groups and countries.
+The event was open to any stakeholder with expertise and an interest in the topic.
+To ensure effective dialogue and foster interaction, participation was limited to a maximum of 60 participants ensuring a balanced representation of the various fields of expertise, stakeholder groups and countries.

 Logistical information

-The technical meeting will take place in Brussels, Belgium, for in-person attendance only.
-It will not be possible to follow the event online.
+The technical meeting took place in Brussels, Belgium, for in-person attendance only.

 Contact